Rangers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

+- The Rangers have been the moneyline favorite 52 total times this season.
+They've gone 32-20 in those games.

+- In games it has played as moneyline favorites with odds of -115 or shorter, Texas has a 32-20 record (winning 61.5% of its games).

-- The Rangers have a 58.3% chance to win this game based on the moneyline's implied probability.
+- The Rangers have a 53.5% chance to win this matchup based on the moneyline's implied probability.

-- Texas has combined with opponents to go over the total 43 times this season for a 43-33-6 record against the over/under.
+- In the 83 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 43 times (43-34-6).

-- The Rangers have covered 80% of their games this season, going 8-2-0 against the spread.
+- The Rangers have put together an 8-2-0 record against the spread this season (covering 80% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!